patonov/patonov/README.md

 - 👋 Hi, I’m @patonov
 - 👀 I’m interested in CSharp coding and databases.
 - 🌱 I’m currently learning CSharp OOP.
-- 💞️ I’m looking to collaborate on writing CSharp code or creating a database.
+- 💞️ I’m looking to collaborate on writing CSharp code or creating databases.
 - 📫 How to reach me ... easy by e-mail or phone.
 My e-mail is patonec@mail.bg.
 My phone number is +359 899 09 10 75.

 <!---